 I don’t invent recipes; I improve them.
 I’m not an instinctive cook, but (at least according to my nutritionist husband) the food I make is better than most of the restaurants out there.
 That’s because I’ve learned how to take a really good rock-solid recipe and elevate it to “clean eating for clear skin” with just a few simple substitutions.

-My brother-in-law, who is the head chef at the brand-new Brick and Mortar Kitchen in Richmond, Texas, once told me I’m the best home cook he’s ever met.
+My brother-in-law, who was the head chef and creative mind behind Brick and Mortar Kitchen in Richmond, Texas, once told me I’m the best home cook he’s ever met.
 I can’t tell you what this means to me, considering where I learned my craft.

 The childhood memories I have of good home cooking are foods I wouldn’t stick in my mouth today, like frozen Stouffer’s Macaroni and Cheese baked in the oven and mozzarella sticks cooked in our FryDaddy® deep fryer, circa 1977.
 No offense to my mom (she really tried) but she was a working mother and the frozen food companies were marketing hard to families like ours to get “home cooking” without, well, cooking.

 In college I subsisted on something called chimichangas.
 Don’t know what that is?
 Basically it’s a deep-fried burrito, and completely devoid of nutrients.
 No wonder I spent my freshman year with an extra 20 pounds and a face full of zits.